mattspark123/ufc-elo/README.md

-# UFC Web Scraper / Elo Calculator
+# UFC Fight History ETL Pipeline / Elo Calculator

 I applied the Chess Elo formula to all UFC fights to find out who the best actually is!
 FYI it's currently **Islam Makhachev**, but of course this is subject to change.